Cosumnes River: River modifications

 As one of the last rivers flowing from the west slope of the Sierra without a major dam, the Cosumnes is a vital example of a healthy watershed.
 However, its salmon and steelhead populations have been harmed by invasive fish species and pollution from illegal mining activity, as well as the two irrigation diversion structures near Rancho Murieta.
 There are plans to re-introduce salmon spawning into the river.

 Some water is diverted from two tributaries of the North Fork – Camp Creek and Sly Park Creek – for irrigation in the Camino area.
 Sly Park Dam, which creates 41000 acre feet Jenkinson Lake, is the largest water storage facility in the Cosumnes River watershed.
 The dam and reservoir are part of the extensive Central Valley Project.
 However, the project has negligible effects on river flows, and does not block historic salmon spawning runs.

 Dams have been proposed to be built on the main stem to control flows, but these plans have largely stalled because of the river's unique free-flowing status and its importance as a wildlife habitat.
 Sacramento County officials continue to lobby for the construction of a flood-control dry dam above Rancho Murieta at Michigan Bar.
 Such proposals are still the subject of ongoing debate.

+Flooding History

+Over the past few decades, the Cosumnes River Watershed has experienced significant, sometimes devastating, flooding.
+The most notable flooding occurred in 1986, 1997, 2017, and 2023.
+The 1997 storm was the largest recorded event on the Cosumnes River, with peak flow of 97,000 cubic feet per second at the Michigan Bar stream gauge estimated to be close to a 200-year event.
+Many Cosumnes levees breached during this storm.

+Reclamation District 800, a California Reclamation District, is responsible for managing a series of levees along the Cosumnes River stretching from the edge of the community of Rancho Murieta to just upstream of California State Route 99.